Estes Park, Colorado

 Since I wasn’t lucky enough to book any of these rooms, I figured my experience would not be complete.
 That was an inaccurate assumption.
 The Stanley Hotel is a supernatural beast complete with disembodied voices, the sounds of footsteps when nobody is around, and enough shadow figures to make even the most skeptical person say, “DUDE!”

-This inspirational hotel received a respectable 3 on the Dude Fear Rater:
+This inspirational hotel received a respectable Dude Fear Rating of 3: